Who This Is For

 Compliance Automation

 The compliance matrix is the backbone of every government proposal.
-A weak one leads to missed requirements, lower scores, or disqualification under FAR 15.305(a).
+A weak one leads to missed requirements, lower adjectival scores, or disqualification under FAR 15.305(a).
 Traditionally, matrices live in Excel and drift out of sync with actual proposal content by submission day.
 (For a deeper dive, see our guide on compliance matrix best practices for federal RFPs.)

 Three Ways AI Changes Compliance